I work the line: What it’s like to assemble a 2019 Volvo S60

 When I snap out of it, Owen’s already shown me how to do this part of his job.
 Ready to try it? he asks again.
 He blazes through his station one more time for me, so we can actually, you know, get some work done.
 Owen’s station has a 2.5-minute Takt time and I’m already behind.

 Ridgeville is, too.
-Like most new auto assembly plants, Volvo’s first U.S. car plant is slightly behind schedule as it ramps up to full production, as workers and engineers map their way out of the unique quality control issues and procedures that confront every new assembly plant as it opens, the same ones that confront every existing plant on a daily basis, too.
+Like most new auto assembly plants, Volvo’s first U.S. car plant is slightly behind schedule as it ramps up to full production, as workers and engineers map their way out of the unique quality-control issues and procedures that confront every new assembly plant as it opens, the same ones that confront every existing plant on a daily basis, too.

 I pick up the tool and head toward the glass, remembering my brief training.
 Hiss!
 Phoomph!
 Hiss!
 It fixes itself to the glass and we dance, in a half-circle whirl that ends with the lip of the windshield perched carefully on green rubber grommets.
 I release it with the tap of another button, and Owen tapes a bar code to the glass.
 I waltz to the front of the line of glass and—phoomph!—pick up another piece of glass, press the rubber buttons to lay it horizontally, then set it down on a carrier that feeds it to the always hungry, robotically precise fitting station.